anderartola/anderartola.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Heidelberg University & Institute For Theoretical Physics, Germany.
+subtitle: Max Planck Institute for Software Systems

 profile:
   align: right